picagrad/WaveNILM/README.md

 * Copy pipfile.lock to the folder
 * run  **pipenv install**
 * clone repository to the work environement folder
+* Follow instruction in data/readme.md for copying or creating dataset files

 ## Running instructions: